 Moreover, investee companies marked with a Red Flag (assessment of a company's direct involvement in the most serious adverse impacts, which have not yet been mitigated to the satisfaction of all implicated stakeholders), are excluded from the investment universe.

-In addition to the criteria set out above, Azimut Life considers also the following investments as sustainable:
+In addition to the criteria set out above, the Delegated Investment Managers consider also the following investments as sustainable:

-- Green Bonds: As defined by the International Capital Market Association (ICMA), Green Bonds are any type of bond instrument whose proceeds are used exclusively to finance or refinance, in whole or in part, new and/or pre-existing environmental projects and that in each case are aligned with the four Green Bond Principles, such as use of proceeds, project evaluation and selection process, management of proceeds, and reporting activities; - Investments into ex-Art.
+ESG Policy Author: Debska Date of last review 11/10/2024 Page 24 of 28 • Green Bonds: As defined by the International Capital Market Association (ICMA), Green Bonds are any type of bond instrument whose proceeds are used exclusively to finance or refinance, in whole or in part, new and/or pre-existing environmental projects and that in each case are aligned with the four Green Bond Principles, such as use of proceeds, project evaluation and selection process, management of proceeds, and reporting activities; Investments into ex-Art.
 9 SFDR funds are considered as 100% sustainable under Art.
-2(17) SFDR;

-Investments into ex Art.
+2(17) SFDR; Investments into ex Art.
 8 SFDR funds are considered as sustainable under Art.
 2(17) SFDR only for the portion corresponding to the minimum percentage of sustainable investments declared by the fund.

-9.4 BINDING ELEMENTS

-The following criteria are applied for ex-Art.
-8 SFDR Investment Products (all ratings are based on the following scale, in ascending order: CCC, B, BB, BBB, A, AA, AAA):
+7.2.4.3 BINDING ELEMENTS The following criteria are applied for ex-Art.
+8 SFDR Investment Products (all ratings are based on the following scale, in ascending order: CCC, B, BB, BBB, A, AA, AAA): The average ESG rating at Investment Product level must be "BBB" or better; • The rating on either pillar E (Environmental) or S (Social) for each investment must be "BB" or better in order to be considered aligned with environmental and/or social characteristics; • For the Investment Products which declare a minimum commitment in sustainable investment ex Art.
+2(17) SFDR, the compliance with the minimum commitment.
+Exclusionary criteria: in addition to the Exclusion List's criteria applicable to Investment Products specified in Section 8.2 of this Policy, the following additional restrictions apply for SFDR ex-Article 8:

-- The average ESG rating at Investment Product level must be "BBB" or better; - The rating on either pillar E (Environmental) or S (Social) for each investment must be "BB" or better in order to be considered aligned with environmental and/or social characteristics; - For the Investment Products which declare a minimum commitment in sustainable investment ex Art.
-2(17) SFDR, the compliance with the minimum commitment. - Exclusionary criteria: in addition to the Exclusion List's criteria applicable to all Azimut Life Investment Products directly managed by Azimut Life or by delegated investment managers belonging to the Azimut Group specified in Section 8.2 of this Policy, the following additional restrictions apply for SFDR ex-Article 8 Investment Products: - It is not allowed to invest in funds with an ESG rating below "BB" calculated according to the MSCI ESG Research methodology; - The proprietary score on good governance practices for each direct investment must be higher than -2 (z-score).
-In case of indirect investments (i.e.: through funds, including ETFs), the score on the governance pillar calculated by MSCI ESG Research at the level of the target fund must be consistent with a rating of at least BB; - Investments in investee companies marked with a Red Flag (as per MSCI methodology) which have not yet been mitigated to the satisfaction of all implicated stakeholders, are excluded from the investment scope.
+o It is not allowed to invest in funds with an ESG rating below "BB" calculated according to the MSCI ESG Research methodology; The proprietary score on good governance practices for each direct investment must be higher than -2 (z-score).
+In case of indirect investments (i.e.: through funds, including ETFs), the score on the governance pillar calculated by MSCI ESG Research at the level of the target fund must be consistent with a rating of at least BB; ESG Policy Author: Debska Date of last review 11/10/2024 Page 25 of 28 o Investments in investee companies marked with a Red Flag (as per MSCI methodology) which have not yet been mitigated to the satisfaction of all implicated stakeholders, are excluded from the investment scope.

-9.5 PROMOTING ENVIRONMENTAL AND / OR SOCIAL CHARACTERISTICS FOR MULTI OPTIONS PRODUCTS

-Insurance-Based Investment Products (IBIP) that include underlying investment options (MOP) are classified ex art.
+7.2.4.4 PROMOTING ENVIRONMENTAL AND / OR SOCIAL CHARACTERISTICS FOR MULTI OPTIONS PRODUCTS Insurance-Based Investment Products (IBIP) that include underlying investment options (MOP) are classified ex art.
 8 SFDR when at least one or more of those investment options (internal funds) promotes environmental or social characteristics.